redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

-are important and deeply oppressive in their own right, to be sure, but to deny the tear gas, the rubber bullets, the NYPD vehicles driven into a crowd of protesters, the nine-year old girl being maced - to deny these things, to place them all on the same plane as lies deems to be to be a deeply disturbing reductionism.
+are important and deeply oppressive in their own right, to be sure, but to deny the tear gas, the rubber bullets, the NYPD vehicles driven into a crowd of protesters, the nine-year old girl being maced - to deny these things, to place them all on the same plane as "lies" seems to me to be a deeply disturbing reductionism.

 This reductionism replaces harm with offense, denying the place of harm